Student life & Success

 -

-Tracking their own progress and identifying gaps in understanding
+Students monitor their own academic progress and identifying gaps in understanding

-Taking initiative to access additional resources when needed
+Students take initiative to seek additional support and learning resources when needed

 -